 - Different brands and different types of finish can give the wood a different tone.
 So before doing the entire floor, test the finish you'll be using in a corner or other inconspicuous place of the room.
 This simple test will help to ensure that the finish will look the way you want.

 Don't paint yourself into a corner.
 Start at the farthest corner from the door and apply the finish smoothly and evenly with the grain.
 Work your way back towards the door until you've covered every inch of floor space.
 Keep a small, angular-bristle paintbrush handy for any spots that you can't get to with the roller.

-Let the first coat dry completely (dry time varies for each brand and each type of finish).
-This will usually take anywhere from three to eight hours but read the product label and follow the specified instructions for best results.
+Let the first coat dry completely.
+Dry time varies for each brand and each type of finish — it will usually take anywhere from three to eight hours but read the product label and follow the specified instructions, for best results.
 Afterward, use a pole sander and a palm sander with an ultra fine-grit sandpaper to lightly sand the floor again.
 This will roughen the surface a bit and help the next coat adhere more effectively.
-Clean up the dust from sanding with the shop vacuum.
+Clean up the dust from sanding with the shop vacuum and a tack cloth.
 Apply the next coat like you did the first.
 In some cases, you may find you need more than two coats.
-If so, simply follow the method you used for the first and second coats for the next ones.
+If so, simply follow the method you used for the first and second coats for the next.

-Once you're done with all your coats, let the floor dry overnight, or for 24 hours.
-After that, it should be ready to walk on.
-However, don't move furniture or rugs, etc. back into the room for a couple of days.
-You want to be sure that the finish has completely dried and won't be marked up by shoes and furniture legs when you move everything back into the room.
+Once you’ve completed all your coats, let the floor dry overnight, or for 24 hours.
+At that time, it should be ready to walk on.
+However, wait a couple of days to move back in furniture or rugs, etc. You want to be sure that the finish has completely dried and won't be marked up by shoes and furniture legs when you move everything back into the room.